 Hours: 8:30 to 17:30 hours

-Location: on the Chao Phraya River, opposite Tha Thien Pier, Bangkok (8.6km)
+Location: on the Chao Phraya River opposite Tha Thien Pier (approximately 9 kilometers from InterContinental Bangkok)

 Attending a Muay Thai bout is a must-do for sports fans seeking a quintessential Thai experience.
-Bangkok’s two major boxing stadiums are Ratchadamnoen Stadium and Ramintra Stadium.
+Bangkok’s two major boxing stadiums are Ratchadamnoen (approximately 5 kilometers from InterContinental Bangkok) and Ramintra Stadium (approximately 25 kilometers from the hotel).
 Match cards alternate between these two sites.

 (Sun - Mon) 17:00 to 22:00 hours

 Ramintra Stadium (Mon and Fri) 18:00 to 22:00 hours